twnlink/neptune-plugins/README.md

 Discord RPC shows the song you're currently listening to on Discord.

 Copy the following URL to the neptune plugin install page to install Discord RPC: `https://twnlink.github.io/neptune-plugins/DiscordRPC`

+## Experiments
+Experiments allows you to toggle experimental TIDAL features.

+Copy the following URL to the neptune plugin install page to install Experiments: `https://twnlink.github.io/neptune-plugins/Experiments`